leopard-ai/betty/README.md

 1. Define each level's optimization problem using the [Problem](#problem) class.
 2. Define the hierarchical problem structure using the [Engine](#engine) class.

-From here, Betty performs automatic differentiation for the MLO program, choosing from a set of provided gradient approximation methods, in order to carry out robust, high-performance MLO.

 ## Applications
 Betty can be used for implementing a wide range of MLO applications including hyperparameter optimization, neural architecture serach, data reweighting, etc. We